 Barn Dance Raises Funds for Families in Need

-The Yolo Crisis Nursery Barn Dance would not have been possible without so many selfless community volunteers, sponsors, donors and donations.
-It is my genuine pleasure to thank them all on behalf of the Yolo Crisis Nursery and its Board of Directors.
+The Yolo Crisis Nursery Barn Dance would not be possible without many selfless community volunteers, sponsors, donors, and donations.
+It is a genuine pleasure to thank them all on behalf of the Yolo Crisis Nursery and its Board of Directors.

-First, I’d like to express tremendous gratitude to the Friends of the Yolo Crisis Nursery and the Barn Dance’s tireless chair, Sharon Schauer.
-The inspiration, creativity, and success of the Barn Dance belongs with Sharon and the talented, dedicated, and hardworking group of volunteers.
+First, tremendous gratitude is expressed to the Friends of the Yolo Crisis Nursery and the Barn Dance’s tireless chair, Sharon Schauer.
+The inspiration, creativity, and success of the Barn Dance belong with Sharon and this talented, dedicated, and hardworking group of volunteers.

-Every bit of support that’s provided to the Yolo Crisis Nursery directly benefits Yolo County children and families in crisis.
-October is especially important as it is Domestic Violence awareness month.
-Last year, the nursery saw a 14.5% increase in the number of client families impacted by domestic violence.
-The nursery’s combination of trauma-informed care for the children and wraparound services are life-changing for children and their families, especially when fleeing a dangerous domestic situation.
+Every bit of support provided to the Yolo Crisis Nursery directly benefits Yolo County children and families in crisis.
+October is especially important as it is Domestic Violence Awareness Month.
+Nearly three-quarters of the client families are impacted by domestic violence.
+The Nursery’s combination of trauma-informed care for the children and wrap-around services are life-changing for children and their families, especially when fleeing a dangerous domestic situation.

-One of our clients arrived with her daughter, fleeing an unsafe home.
-They were unhoused, the mother was unemployed, and both mom and daughter needed treatment to recover from abuse they suffered.
-With the nursery’s support, they mapped out a plan for the family’s future.
-Mom went back to school and now is on her way to becoming a registered nurse.
-She now has a great job, stable home, transportation, and provides a wonderful life for her daughter.
-When you support the nursery, whether it is an event ticket, sponsorship, donation of clothes, diapers, formula, or make a monetary donation, it’s used to protect children and help families find stability, strength and independence.
+One of the clients arrived with her daughter, fleeing an unsafe home.
+They were unhoused, the mother was unemployed, and both mom and daughter needed treatment to recover from the abuse they suffered.
+With the Nursery’s support, they mapped out a plan for the family’s future.
+Mom went back to school and she now has a great job, stable home, transportation, and provides a wonderful life for her daughter.
+When the Nursery is supported, whether it is an event ticket, sponsorship, donation of clothes, diapers, formula, or a monetary donation, it is used to protect children and help families find stability, strength, and independence.

-Please save the date for our annual Crab Feed on March 11.
-Individual Crab Feed tickets will go on sale in early January; be sure to sign up for our newsletter at www.yolocrisisnursery.org to stay informed.
-Information on sponsorships is available now for the Crab Feed by contacting Becky Heard (firstname.lastname@example.org).
-This event sells out every year — mark your calendars and get your tickets early!
+Please save the date and join us for our Crab Feed on March 9, or the Run for the Roses Kentucky Derby Fundraiser on May 4.
+Sign up for the newsletter at www.yolocrisisnursery.org to stay informed and get tickets early.
+Information on sponsorships is available now for all events by contacting Becky Heard (email@example.com).

-I invite all who read this article to visit www.yolocrisisnursery.org and discover the one-of-a kind programs the nursery offers.
-With your support our early intervention services that nurture healthy and resilient children, strengthen parents, and preserve families will continue for years to come.
+All readers are invited to visit www.yolocrisisnursery.org and discover the one-of-a-kind programs the nursery offers.
+With their support, early intervention services that nurture healthy and resilient children, strengthen parents, and preserve families will continue for years to come.